 - h represents the house edge

-The jackpot contribution of each bet is 3%.
-When we add these variables to the formula, it looks like this: t = 1,500 x (0.07 + 0.03) / (0.07 + 0.03 x 2).
-The result we arrive at indicates that this slot starts offering positive expectation when the jackpot meter escalates to around $1,153.
+The jackpot contribution from each bet is 3%.
+Inserting these variables into the formula gives us t = 1,500 x (0.07 + 0.03) / (0.07 + 0.03 x 2).
+The result shows that the slot starts offering positive expectation when the jackpot meter climbs to roughly $1,153.